Reyn History, Family Crest & Coats of Arms

 The Hundredorum Rolls of 1273 list the following: Alice Reine in Cambridgeshire; John Reyn and Nicholas Reyn in Lincolnshire; Robert de Rennes in Oxfordshire; and Richard de Rennes.
 The Yorkshire Poll Tax Rolls of 1379 lists: Robert Rayne; Johannes Rayne; Richard Rayneson; and William Rayne.

 Early History of the Reyn family

-Another 200 words (14 lines of text) covering the years 1150 and 1280 are included under the topic Early Reyn History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Reyn research.
+Another 84 words (6 lines of text) covering the years 1150, 1280 and 1530 are included under the topic Early Reyn History in all our PDF Extended History products and printed products wherever possible.